gelleicsaba/btrend/README.md

 ### Arrays in struct

 You can use array in struct instance.
-If you specify (n) as default type it will be an array.
+If you specify (n) as default value it will be an array.
 ```
 struct PokerPlayer 4
     Name ""